Steps to start your own business

 Starting your own business from scratch is a big investment.
 Time, money, energy and passion are all needed to be driven into your idea to get it off the ground.
 Although potentially draining, in every sense of the term, starting your own business can be incredibly rewarding both financially, professionally and personally.

 We’ve put together a guide on some of the ways you can start to get your business from your head, to paper and into profit.
+After this review, look at more detailed startup guides for next steps.

 Identify your potential market